alpegon/aws-nat-instance/README.md

 More information about this use case can be found [here](https://aws.amazon.com/articles/high-availability-for-amazon-vpc-nat-instances-an-example/).

+Also to improve maintenance, terraform can be combined with **ansible** to offer better provisioning capabilities.
+Using ansible would allow us to rewrite the nat instance configuration as an ansible role an thus give support for other instance types.
+This terraform + ansible combination gives the user more flexibility to define infrastructures and decouples the provisioning code from the infrastructure definition code.

 ### Increase the security

 If you deploy the infrastructure with the `make deploy-all` command, a bastion host is also deployed for managing the nat instance and accessing the machines in the private subnet.
 To increase the security you can delete the bastion host with the command: